Organising school trips to other places is a fun but often challenging task. The entire process starts a few months in advance with lots of planning.

 Because you set your budget early in the planning stages, the ideas you have around activities are more attainable.
 Choose from educational, outdoor or indoor activities that align with predetermined learning outcomes for maximum results.

-At Kingswood, we have a huge range of challenges and programmes for pupils of all ages from Woodlands and Waves to Adventure Plus which builds confidence, resilience and life skills.
+At Kingswood, we have a huge range of challenges and programmes for pupils of all ages from Environmental Field Studies to Adventure Plus which builds confidence, resilience and life skills.

 After you've planned your itinerary, it's time to prioritise the safety of the children.
 Risk assessments are a huge part of every school activity and should be carried out during each stage of the trip from school travel to teacher-related risks.
 For example, during the school trip, there may be outdoor activities involved.
-During these activities, you must identify any hazards during your assessment and make sure you have precautions covered.
+During these activities, you must identify any hazards when assessing and make sure you have precautions covered.

 Health and safety should be at the top of your priority list during your school trip.
 Students must have support for health and well-being whether they are primary-aged or secondary school children.
 You should also know the parent contact details for each of the students should you need to call them for any reason.